megvii-model/ShuffleNet-Series/README.md

 |    FBNet-B|  295M|  4.5M |  25.9   |   -   |

 ### DetNAS
-The following is the performance of DetNAS on ImageNet, compared with ResNet.
-Details can be seen in [DetNAS](https://github.com/megvii-model/ShuffleNet-Series/tree/master/DetNAS).
+The following is the performance of DetNAS backbones on ImageNet, compared with ResNet.
+Backbone details can be seen in [DetNAS](https://github.com/megvii-model/ShuffleNet-Series/tree/master/DetNAS).

 | Model                  | FLOPs| #Params| Top-1    | Top-5 |         mAP*       |
 | :------------          | :---:| :-----:| :---:    | :---: | :--------------:   |